General FAQ’s

 How far away should you be when parking near a fire hydrant?
 You need to have a 15-foot distance between your vehicle and the fire hydrant.
 In the event of a fire, our personnel need adequate room to operate the fire hydrant and connect hose lines.

 Why does a fire engine respond with the ambulance?
 FCFA is committed to providing professional and compassionate care to our communities.
-A fire engine is dispatched with an ambulance on many calls for various reasons.
-Patient-care timing and the limited number of ambulances in the County drives the need for fire-based EMS.
+Initiation of patient care as quickly as possible is a vital component to patient outcomes.
+Ambulance response times and the limited number of ambulances in the County drives the need for fire-based EMS.
 In many cases, the fire engine may be closer and can initiate medical care before the arrival of the ambulance.
 The fire engine and ambulance crews work together to make a highly efficient team to provide you with an unsurpassed level of care and best possible outcome.

 Why do so many vehicles respond to simple incidents?